bmFicg/coding/webgl-xp/readme.md

-I recatly get into WebGL
+Recently get more into WebGL
-here are some scetched that i did based on tutorials
+here are some scetches i did based on tutorials